AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-54656-invisible-recaptcha-fails-during-checkout-preventing-order-placement.md

 ---
-title: 'Invisible [!DNL reCAPTCHA] fails during checkout, preventing the placement of order'
+title: Invisible [!DNL reCAPTCHA] fails during checkout, preventing the placement of order
 description: Apply the ACSD-54656 patch to fix the Adobe Commerce issue where the invisible [!DNL reCAPTCHA] is not working properly during checkout, which is preventing the placement of an order.
 feature: Checkout, Gift
 role: Admin, Developer
+exl-id: dc26659e-ca34-461e-af91-b230c5afa919
 ---
 # ACSD-54656: Invisible [!DNL reCAPTCHA] is not working properly during checkout, which is preventing the placement of an order.